What does a sex therapist even do?

 “What kinds of things do they want to talk about?”

 The truth is it really varies.
 A lot.
-Unlike online programs and articles (which I create a lot of) that offer you an introduction to sex and relationships (which certainly have their value getting you up to speed on new ideas), individual sessions offer you tailored, unique and individualized approaches to sex and relationship problems that meet you right where you are at.
+Unlike online programs and articles (which I create a lot of) that offer you an introduction to sex and relationships (which certainly have their value getting you up to speed on new ideas), tailored consultations offer unique and individualized approaches to sex and relationship problems that meet you right where you are at.